JupaCreations/ELRS-2.4-GHz-handset/README.md

 As this is a 2 channel application the left gimbal is for throttle and the right gimbal for steering.
 With the "T-lite TX gimbal blocker" you can block the up/down motion in the not used direction of the gimbal.

 For the ELRS part a DIY 2.4 GHz SX1280 with special PCB is used.
+When you use a Jumper T-lite V2 ELRS version as donor transnmitter this extra board is obsolete.

 PCB design https://oshwlab.com/jyesmith/expresslrs-jumper-t-lite